 The sooner you file your claim, the better, for a couple of reasons.
 One reason is quite simply that you want the process started as soon as possible.
 The sooner you file, the sooner you’ll (hopefully) get your money.
 And it will be kind of tough to persuade your insurer that your phone is an essential item if you wait two weeks before you report it stolen.

 There’s another important concern though.
-In some cases your insurer will cover you for incurred charges.
-That means that if you’re phone is stolen and the thief uses it to call Australia, your insurer will pay the bill for you.
+In some cases, your insurer will cover you for incurred charges.
+That means that if your phone is stolen and the thief uses it to call Australia, your insurer will pay the bill for you.
 However, most companies will only pick up the tab once your phone has been reported stolen.
 So if you wait two weeks to report it then you’ll be responsible for paying the phone bill for those fourteen days.

 Add to that the fact that most insurance companies only cover a limited amount of your bill (generally around £100 or so), and you can see that acting quickly is important.
 As soon as you find your phone is missing you need to call your operator to stop service, call the police to report it stolen (don’t call 999, get the regular station number from directory enquiries), and then call your insurer to start the claim process.

 It can be very tempting to exaggerate a little, can’t it?
 After all, you’ve paid your premiums, you might even have paid more in premiums than you’re going to be claiming.
 But don’t be tempted to add extra value onto your claim.
 Insurance companies are pros, they know the value of the property that they’re insuring, and they can sniff out lies a mile away.

 And if you damaged your phone in an embarrassing way?
 Hey, it happens.
 Companies have heard it all before, from people dropping mobiles down the toilet to customers having phones removed from bodily orifices.